 Notes: Gaillardia pulchella, Indian Blanket, is a showy, self-seeding annual with large daisy-like, red flowers lasting the whole summer, attracting lots of bumblebees.
 Leave the flower-heads to encourage reseeding and feeding the birds.
 Noted as deer-resistant by UVM.

-Native to most of the US except the NW.
-Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Naturalized in most of the Northern US except the NW, native to much of the South: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).